 DPhil, MRCS (Eng), MA (Cantab)

-So far, my work has focused on disorders of the calcium sensing receptor (CaSR) signalling pathway.
-Loss-of-function mutations of the calcium sensing receptor (CaSR) cause familial hypocalciuric hypercalcaemia type 1 (FHH1), whilst gain-of-function mutations are associated with autosomal dominant hypocalcaemia (ADH).
+Kidney stone formation may be due to rare monogenic disorders or, more commonly, be the result of a multifactorial process involving both genetic and environmental influences.
+I study both monogenic and polygenic factors that increase risk of nephrolithiasis.
+As a DPhil student and post-doctoral scientist, I focused on disorders of the calcium sensing receptor (CaSR) signalling pathway.
+Loss-of-function mutations of the CaSR cause familial hypocalciuric hypercalcaemia type 1 (FHH1), whilst gain-of-function mutations are associated with autosomal dominant hypocalcaemia (ADH), which is associated with hypercalciuria, and therefore an increased risk of renal stone formation, in ~10% of individuals.
 However, 35% of cases of FHH and 60% of cases of ADH are not due to CaSR mutations.
-My studies have demonstrated that FHH type 2 (FHH2) and the new clinical disorder, ADH type 2 (ADH2), are due to loss- and gain-of-function mutations in the G-protein subunit, Gα11, respectively; a protein through which the CaSR signals.
-I have also demonstrated that FHH3 is due to loss-of-function mutations in the adaptor protein 2 sigma subunit, AP2σ2, likely due to impaired CaSR endocytosis.
-Furthermore, I have demonstrated that these signalling defects can be rectified by the use of the CaSR allosteric modulator cinacalcet.
+I demonstrated that FHH type 2 (FHH2) and the new clinical disorder, ADH type 2 (ADH2), are due to loss- and gain-of-function mutations in the G-protein subunit, Gα11, respectively; a protein through which the CaSR signals.
+I have also demonstrated that FHH3 is due to loss-of-function mutations in the adaptor protein 2 sigma subunit, AP2σ2, due to impaired CaSR endocytosis.
+Furthermore, I have demonstrated that these signalling defects can be rectified using the CaSR allosteric modulator cinacalcet.
 These studies have facilitated improved molecular diagnosis of FHH and ADH and enabled better treatment of FHH3.